MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-classify-protect.md

 ## Protecting files without built-in support

-To protect files that have built-in support for classification only, such as **pub** files, use the File Explorer to protect the file with custom permissions.
+To protect files that do not have built-in support for classification and/or protection, such as such as **pub** files, use the File Explorer to protect the file with custom permissions.

 In the **Select users, groups, or organizations** box, enter email address for the users who need access to the file.

 For example: